urosm1234/Live-Chord-Note-Recognition/README.md

 <h2>Mentions</h2>

-This project draws inspiration and uses parts of code from following projects.
+This project draws inspiration and uses parts of code from the following projects.

 <ol>
 <li>